maxematical/pirates/README.md

 Again, I haven't gotten it perfect yet, but the main thing I've done so far to combat this is to add a bit of foam to the water.
 I did this by taking a texture with some [cell noise](https://en.wikipedia.org/wiki/Worley_noise) and then sampling it at two different UV coordinates.
 I then combine the two samples to get a foam pattern that looks somewhat random and in motion.

 To enhance the illusion of frothy, foamy water, I vary the amount of foam depending on how slanted the surface of the water is at a given point, which also happens to be right before or after the crest of a wave, which is where you would expect more foam in real life.

+That being said, if I were to work on this agian, I'd still probably try to improve the foam a bunch more.
+Although it does make the water a lot better, I still don't think it's quite enough to combat the "plastic-y" look of the water shader right now.

 If you want to see the code for the surface of the water, check out the same [ocean.shader](https://github.com/maxematical/pirates/blob/master/Assets/Shaders/Ocean.shader) file.
 The code pertaining to the surface of the water is mostly within the `surf` and `LightingSubsurf` functions. <sup>(Thanks to Unity's great abundance of features, especially compared to other game engines like Unreal, I had to implement my own lighting function to get subsurface scattering working)</sup>